afsheenirani/wp-calypso/docs/shrinkwrap.md

 ## Modifying Dependencies

 We use clingwrap to avoid creating huge diffs in npm-shrinkwrap.json. clingwrap also removes `from` and `resolved` fields which is expected.
-If you happen to be pointing at a package that is not published with npm, you may want to update the npm-shrinkwrap.json by hand.
+If you need to update a package that is not published with npm, you will need to update the npm-shrinkwrap.json by hand.

 - Install [clingwrap](https://github.com/goodeggs/clingwrap) globally: `npm install -g clingwrap`
 - Update your desired package, e.g. `npm install lodash@4.0.0 --save`